 Buying, selling, leasing, or renting a property sounds pretty straightforward.
 Most people tend to think real estate transactions merely involve the signing of contracts and transferring the decided amount to the selling party and the land or property is theirs.
 However, real estate laws go deeper and are more complicated than you think.
-These laws impact everything from buying or selling a property and govern the way a piece of land can or cannot be used.
+These laws impact everything from buying or selling a property and governing how a piece of land can or cannot be used.
 Real estate laws also impact taxation and transactions executed for the property.
 Therefore, it is essential to consult a real estate attorney for the smallest of decisions concerning real estate.

 Real estate law, also known as real property law, covers an extensive range of areas.
 These laws govern everything that has to do with the land and other resources attached to it.
 Simply put, real estate or property laws deal with everything from immovable structures such as buildings and trees to minerals and other resources found above or below the land.
 Besides this, real estate laws also encompass the legal rights, benefits, and interests attached to real property.
-These rights include concepts of ownership, acquisition, rights to the air above the land, right to live on a property, etc. Real estate laws impact home buyers, sellers, tenants, landlords, infrastructure developers, and anyone who is involved in directly or indirectly using or benefitting from real property.
+These rights include concepts of ownership, acquisition, rights to the air above the land, right to live on a property, etc. Real estate laws impact home buyers, sellers, tenants, landlords, infrastructure developers, and anyone involved in directly or indirectly using or benefitting from real property.
 A wide variety of real estate statutes exist at the federal, state, and local levels.
 Although real estate laws are highly region-specific, there are times when federal statutes may take precedence over local laws.

 Real estate laws cover an extensive range of topics and areas.
 An overview of some of the important areas is provided below: